scholarships for military children, spouses, and veterans

 The training helps teach marketable job skills, knowledge, tools, and resources that help a military family overcome financial struggles.

-How to apply: The Military Spouse FINRA Fellowship Program is a little different from other scholarships listed in this article since it deals with certification training as opposed to receive a vocational or undergraduate degree.
+How to apply: The Military Spouse FINRA Fellowship Program is a little different from other scholarships listed in this article since it deals with certification training as opposed to receiving a vocational or undergraduate degree.
 Please check with a qualifying AFC certificate program for more information.

 Where to apply: https://www.afcpe.org/resource-center/funding-and-recognition/finra-foundation-military-spouse-fellowship/